He23333000/Proto-KT-Prototypical-Meta-Learning-for-Few-Shot-Knowledge-Tracing/README.md

 ![Learning Curves](proto_kt/results/lowdata_5pct/main/learning_curves.png)

 The learning curves illustrate how each model's performance evolves as more student interactions are observed.
 Proto-KT (blue) shows strong early performance in the critical few-shot regime, while SAKT (orange) demonstrates superior long-term performance with more data.
 MAML-SAKT (purple) falls between the two approaches.

+### Key Finding

+Proto-KT demonstrates superior performance in the few-shot regime (1-10 interactions), achieving its design objective of rapid adaptation to new students with minimal interaction history.
+This improvement comes at the cost of reduced overall performance on longer sequences, illustrating the fundamental adaptability-generalization trade-off in meta-learning.
+These results suggest that Proto-KT is particularly well-suited for cold-start scenarios in educational systems, while traditional approaches like SAKT remain preferable for students with extensive interaction histories.

 ## Installation